AlexanderDilthey/MHC-PRG/HLA-PRG.md

 Of note, negative selection and read-to-PRG alignment are the RAM-intensive steps - positive selection typically doesn't take more than 15G.

 ## Installation

+Prerequisites: Boost 1.5.2, Bamtools, a compiler with support for openMP and C++11 (we use g++ 4.7.2 and have successfully tested on the 4.8 branch).
+For more details, see the notes in the MHC*PRG main readme file.

 1. Follow the make process described for MHC\*PRG - you do NOT need the MHC-PRG data package.
 2. Download the HLA\*PRG data package (http://birch.well.ox.ac.uk/HLA-PRG.tar.gz) and extract it into ../tmp2/GS_nextGen/hla (relative to the MHC-PRG/src directory, which contains the HLAtypeinference.pl script).